alni/MoodTracker/README.md

 1. Each day open the app from the Pebble App menu
 2. Log how your mood has been during the day from `0` to `10`, where `0` is the worst possible mood and `10` is the best possible mood.
+3. Then press the Select (middle) button to store the mood.
+This will also take you to the Overview Window where you can view the mood progress during the last week (see step `5`).
-3. If you need to change the mood after it was logged, you can change the mood at any time during the day by repeating the steps `1` - `2`.
+4. If you need to change the mood after it was logged, you can change the mood at any time during the day by repeating the steps `1` - `3`.
 Please note that you currently cannot change the mood of past days.
-4. If you want to view the mood progress during the last week, click the Select (middle) button.
+5. If you want to view the mood progress during the last week, click the Select (middle) button.
     * Here you can view how the mood has changed during the last week in a overview graph.
     * You can also see the average and the median for the mood during the last week.